Roshan24/-CDK-Global-Technical-Test/README.md

 *This will run the script and host a local server on port: 5000*

-6.To access the solution, navigate to a browser of your choice and enter the IP address:  127.0.0.1:5000
+6. To access the solution, navigate to a browser of your choice and enter the IP address:  127.0.0.1:5000

+Reasoning: